amritauji/100DaysOfCode-Amrit/README.md

 # 100DaysOfCode-Amrit
-This repo consist of code i do everyday for the next more 99 days.
+This repo consist of code i do everyday for the next more 98 days.

-# 💯 100 Days of Code - Day 1

-Welcome to **Day 1** of my 100 Days of Code Challenge! 🚀
-Today, I focused on mastering **basic array operations** and **2D matrix manipulation in Java**.

 ---

 ## 🔢 Topics Covered